richard-to/richard-to.github.io/programming/_posts/2019-07-06-too-many-cooks-part-1.md

 title: "Too Many Cooks - Part 1: Phaser 3, Tiled, Texture Packer"
 ---

-I recently started working on a massively multiplayer online game (MMOG).
-Imagine Overcooked 2 with up to one hundred players on one map.
+As a side project, I recently started developing a web-based multiplayer game.
+Imagine Overcooked with up to one hundred players on one map.
 And imagine the team based mechanics of Killer Queen.
 That's the basic concept of Too Many Cooks.

 My primary objective for this project is to learn how to use various Google Cloud Platform (GCP) products, specifically Firestore, Cloud Functions, and Cloud Dataflow.

 My secondary objective is to learn basic game development.
-For this project, I will be focusing on platformer mechanics.
+For this project I will be focusing on platformer mechanics.

-The initial phases of this project will be to determine the feasibility of my ideas.
+The initial phases of this project will be to determine the feasibility of the concept.
 For instance, my first question is how hard is it to build a simple platformer in Phaser 3?
 From there, I will need to know how to integrate Firestore to enable multiplayer gameplay.

 The answer to my first question turns out to be relatively simple.
 In fact, the Phaser 3 website provides a tutorial on creating a basic platformer called [Making your first Phaser 3 game](https://phaser.io/tutorials/making-your-first-phaser-3-game/part1).